A shakeup at the Port Hope Fire Department after town council asked its fire chief to step down . . . effective immediately.

-‘His knowledge and involvement with fire fighting is parallel to none.”
+‘His knowledge and involvement with fire fighting is parallel to none,” Sanderson says.
+“It’s not a performance issue.”

-And Sanderson is refuting reports that Jim Wheeler was “requested to retire”…
+Rather, Sanderson says its a “normal planning process” and he is refuting reports that Jim Wheeler was “requested to retire.”

 “If somebody chooses to retire it’s their decision.
 It’s not our decision to have somebody ‘retire’.
 It’s our decision not to have them be with the community or the municipality as an employee.
 That’s our decision.”

 “And within that contract there’s obviously the ability for us to invoke the interest of the municipality.
-Obviously it protects the employees as well.”
+Obviously it protects the employees as well,” Sanderson says.

-Sanderson says when it comes to Wheeler’s dedication to the community… he has a legacy.
+Sanderson says when it comes to Wheeler’s dedication to the community, he has a legacy, recalling one of the stories Wheeler will be remembered for in Port Hope.